-“The bike handles very well and everything works like it should.
-The 900 engine is newer than the TRX and is a big improvement over the original 850 lump.
-The 6 speed gear box provides lighter gearshifts, it has a better clutch and loads more low down torque.
+“The bike handles very well and everything works as it should,” says Theo.
+“The 900 engine is newer than the TRX and is a big improvement over the original 850 lump.
+The 6-speed gearbox provides lighter gearshifts, it has a better clutch and loads more low down torque.
 There’s no oil consumption due to the Nikasil cylinders and it is faster and much lighter than the TRX or the TDM ever were.”